alliahdavid/cinema-ticket-pricing/README.md

 ### Dependencies

 * Python 3.x
-* Runs on Windows, macOS, or Linuz (no external libraries required)
+* Runs on Windows, macOS, or Linux (no external libraries required)

 ### Installing